 Our legal team have a vast knowledge and specialist experience in family law, including representing children and parents in Local Authority Childcare proceedings.
 We encourage a non-confrontational approach to resolving problems whilst at the same time offering the firmness needed to resolve the situation as quickly as possible.
+Members of our team are Resolution and Collaborative Law accredited solicitors.

 Some of the family law areas we specialise in are: